 What kind of tasks will you be doing with your cordless drills and tools?

-If you will be using yours to do heavy-duty high-stress tasks, then you will need tools with 18 volts.
-But what if you will only use your cordless drill or tools to do odd jobs around the home?
-Then a 12-volts will be perfectly suited for you.
+For heavy-duty, high-stress tasks, 18-volt tools are necessary.
+But if you will only use your cordless drill or tools for odd jobs around the home, a 12-Volt tool will be perfectly suited for you.

 I get it.
 Tools are tools, we expect them to be a little heavy.
-But do you spend a lot of time working in awkward spaces or even working in spaces above you?
+But do you spend a lot of time working in awkward spaces, or even working in spaces above you?
 Then the weight of your tools is an issue.
-To avoid wrist fatigue and keep a steady hand, you will need lighter tools.

-Some 18-volt cordless drills for example are significantly heavier than 12-volt drills.
-Some of them are 1 pound heavier or more than their 12-volt counterparts.
+Some 18-volt cordless drills, for example, are 1 pound heavier or more than their 12-volt counterparts.
 This weight difference can really be of value during a long day of drilling.